 "Those who visit foreign nations, but associate only with their own country-men, change their climate, but not their customs.
-They see new meridians, but the same men; and with heads as empty as their pockets, return home with traveled bodies, but untraveled minds
+They see new meridians, but the same men; and with heads as empty as their pockets, return home with traveled bodies, but untraveled minds"

 ~ Charles Caleb Colton

-"In proving foresight may be vain;
+"In proving foresight may be vain; The best-laid schemes of mice and men go oft awry"

 ~ Robert Burns

+We arrived in Manila just before midnight and found ourselves disembarking at the old International terminal, the same terminal I had left from 28 years earlier.
+We were told the "new" terminal was closed, but not why.
 But we went through Customs, our papers stamped and got our luggage in what seemed like just a few minutes, despite the large number of "Balikbayan boxes".
 In reality it took us about an hour, I guess the excitement of being back made time go fast.

-returning to their homeland (there are 11 million who reside and work in countries all over the world).
+Balikbayan is a term that refers to Filipinos returning to their homeland (there are 11 million who reside and work in countries all over the world).
 They return bearing "pasalubong" (gifts) in large boxes.

 Suitcases in hand we turned and there was Manong Tony, looking much the same as he did the last time I saw him back in '75.
 He had been like a big brother to me when I was little, and when my two youngest brothers were born he took over some of the responsibilities that had formerly been the sole domain of our housekeeper Auring, like taking me to the movies.
 After college, he went on to attend seminary and had become a minister.
 Now we discovered he was a Chaplain in the Philippine Air Force with the rank of Lt.
 Colonel.
 He currently was attached to the PSG, the equivalent of the US Secret Service.